-As part of the government's 'Get Paid On Time Day' series of publications, ACCA (the Association of Chartered Certified Accountants), Experian, the Forum of Private Business and the Institute of Credit Management (ICM) have prepared a quick guide for owners and managers of small businesses trying to avoid or manage late payment.
+As part of the government's 'Get Paid' campaign, ACCA (the Association of Chartered Certified Accountants), Experian, the Forum of Private Business and the Institute of Credit Management (ICM) have prepared a 'quick guide' for owners and managers of small businesses trying to avoid or manage late payment.
 These tips summarise a series of interviews carried out by Professor Rebecca Boden and Dr Salima Paul and sponsored by ACCA.
 As such they come straight from the horse's mouth: from businesses big and small, suppliers and customers, business owners and managers as well as professional credit managers.
 The research report, entitled Getting Paid: Lessons for and from SMEs will be published by ACCA in March 2012.